Simsreal/simsreal/CONTRIBUTING.md

 ## Beliefs on AGI
 To create a shared AGI vision and stable progressions to Simsreal's success, and most importantly establishing core guidelines for you to familiarize with Simsreal and contribute to it, we encourage all Simsreal contributors have the same beliefs on the ways Simsreal approach to AGI:

-* All modern AI, includings Large Language Models (LLMs) do not lead to AGI.
+* All modern AI, includings Large Language Models (LLMs) do not scale to or even reach AGI.
+* Enriched sensory experience is crucial for AGI's consciousness.
 * AGI relies on *on-the-fly* learning where it takes place at "now" and "here".
 Traditional training-deployment does not apply here.
-* AGI's consciousness is emergent and a product of memory, perceptions, and available context, which are driven by instincts.
+* AGI's consciousness is emergent and a product of memory, perceptions, and available context.
+* AGI's consciousness is driven/ guided by instincts.
 * AGI can only act on controllable joints/limbs

 ## Prerequisites